KomodoPlatform/dPoW/README.md

 - https://docs.komodoplatform.com/notary/setup-Komodo-Notary-Node.html#install-komodo-by-compiling-it-from-source

 Recommended specs for a minimal testnet machine are 8gb of RAM, 4 core CPU, 60 GB of HDD space and a static IP.
+After building komodod in the above guides - stop.
+You dont need LTC or any third party chains for the testnet.

 ### Clone dPoW and checkout the testnet branch
 ```
 git clone https://github.com/KomodoPlatform/dPoW/
 git checkout 2023-testnet
 ```

 ### Create pubkey.txt
 `echo "pubkey=<pubkey>" > ~/dPoW/iguana/pubkey.txt`